 HIPAA and FIPA Regulations?

 First, education.
 While requirements may be different depending on whether you are a CE or a BA, the first step is education (its required by the law).
 You and your staff (and anyone handling your clients’ protected health information) needs to understand how to handle that information.
 This includes, for example, how it may (and may not) be disclosed, how it may be transmitted (for instance: can you text protected health information?
 E-mail it?), how long the records should be maintained, how it may be disposed, and most importantly – what to do if there is a breach.

 The most effective way to educate your staff on HIPAA Regulations and protocols is through HIPAA Training.

 Contact Scott Law Team to Schedule HIPAA Training

-At Scott Wagner and Associates, our firm provides HIPAA Training to companies of all sizes worldwide.
+At Scott Law Team, our firm provides HIPAA Training to companies of all sizes worldwide.
 We offer e-training/video conference training as well as in-person training at your location.
 We craft our training to meet your business needs, incorporate your company policies and mission, and make it fun.
 We also provide HIPAA Privacy Manuals to keep your company informed.
 HIPAA and FIPA Law does not have to be difficult.
 Contact us today for a consultation and to discuss options for training and HIPAA Manuals.